gocd/docs.go.cd/extension_points/package_repository_extension.md

 #### Sample XML Configuration

-Here is a XML view of an RPM package defintion.
+Here is a XML view of an RPM package definition.
 Note the relation between repository, package and pipeline material.
 Loosely typed property, key and value tags are used for repository and package configuration in order to accommodate different plugins.
-If you choose to configure via direct XML edit, note that it isn't necessary to provide repository and package IDs, Go server wil autogenerate them.
+If you choose to configure via direct XML edit, note that it isn't necessary to provide repository and package IDs, Go server will autogenerate them.
 However, not all validations that are performed while configuring via UI kick in while configuring via XML edit - the resulting failures will show up later in the server health message panel at the bottom right of the browser frame.

 ```xml
 <repository id="1ce5c205-977f-4c0e-ada4-882030580eed" name="ora">